yochaigal/cairn/resources/monsters/beetle-tiger.md

 3 HP, 6 STR, 12 DEX, 6 WIL, bite (d6)

-- 4’ long striped beetles with strong mandibles.
+- 4’ long striped carnivorous insect with powerful mandibles.
-- Eats other smaller creatures but sometimes hunts humans.
+- Prefers smaller prey but will not shy from hunting the occasional humanoid.